Laurus nobilis

 Worldwide, many other kinds of plants in diverse families are also called "bay" or "laurel", generally due to similarity of foliage or aroma to Laurus nobilis.

 Description

 The laurel is an evergreen shrub or small tree, variable in size and sometimes reaching 7–18 m tall.
-The genus Laurus includes four accepted species, whose diagnostic key characters often overlap.
+The genus Laurus includes three accepted species, whose diagnostic key characters often overlap.

 The bay laurel is dioecious (unisexual), with male and female flowers on separate plants.
 Each flower is pale yellow-green, about 1 cm diameter, and they are borne in pairs beside a leaf.
 The leaves are glabrous, 6-12 cm long and 2-4 cm broad, with an entire (untoothed) margin.
 On some leaves the margin undulates.
-The fruit is a small, shiny black berry-like drupe about 1 cm long that contains one seed.
+The fruit is a small, shiny black drupe-like berry about 1 cm long that contains one seed.